 Once we determine that your teeth have moved into the correct spot, we give you retainers to hold the teeth in place while the bone tissue around your teeth and jaws fully adapts to the new tooth positions.
 With proper retainer wear, your new and improved smile will last you a lifetime!

-At Gorman & Bunch Orthodontics, you have two types of braces to choose from:
+At Gorman & Bunch Orthodontics, you can choose from three types of braces for your teeth:

 2. CLEAR BRACES: Otherwise known as transparent braces, clear braces are extremely similar to metal braces, except the brackets are created from a man-made sapphire material instead of metal.
 This transparent material is much less noticeable than metal braces.

-Because there is no standard process for orthodontic treatment, it’s difficult to put a number on total cost.
-Each case is different and requires its own unique plan depending on the length of treatment, insurance coverage, goals of treatment, and the intricacies involved.
+Before visiting an orthodontist for the first time, you may be wondering, “How much do braces cost?”
+Because there is no standard process for orthodontic treatment, it’s difficult to put a number on metal braces cost.
+It is nearly impossible for us to give you an estimated cost for braces before a consultation, because each case is different and requires its own unique plan depending on the length of treatment, insurance coverage, goals of treatment, and the intricacies involved.

 To protect your braces, it’s important to know which foods you can eat and which foods to stay away from when wearing braces.